 Students may have snacks at times designated by the classroom teacher.
-In elementary school, this usually occurs at the mid-morning recess.
+In the Lower School, this usually occurs at the mid-morning recess.
+Logic School students have their snack in their 2nd or 3rd period class.
+A Nutrition Break is provided for Rhetoric School students every day after the first block period.